 Material: Should ALWAYS be set to Z-ABS 2

-Support: The higher the angle of the support, the more support will print.
+Support: Must be at least 30 degrees (the default value).
+The higher the angle of the support, the more support will print.
 Increase this angle if your model has areas that are sagging due to being unsupported.
-A setting of 0% will print with no support material.
-Select Editable here if you want to manually adjust the supports at a later step.
-(Note: manually editing supports introduces extra risk to your print.
-Only use this advanced option if you are very confident that your edits will be beneficial as all edits can increase the chance of print failure)
+A setting of 0 degrees will print with no support material.
+Jobs with less than 30 degrees of support will be rejected from the queue.